biniona/audio-visualizer-jupyter-lab-extension/README.md

 ![picture of location of extension in jupyter](./location.png)

-Type a query into the search bar and click a song button to play that song and see its frequency graph:
+Type a query into the search bar and click a song button to play that song and see its frequency graph.
+There is a 1/2 second delay from the last keystroke until the query is ran.
+This is to try and avoid executing a large number of queries and quickly running into rate-limiting on the Deezer API.

 ![picture of extension](./screenshot.png)